 Some people use alternative treatments, such as black cohosh, dehydroepiandrosterone

 (DHEA), or soy isoflavones, for hot flashes.
-However, according to the National Institute on Aging, there is no evidence that these will help, and their long-term effects are unclear.
+However, according to the

 It is advisable to speak to a doctor before using any herbal treatments, supplements, or other types of medication for menopause.

 Vasomotor symptoms, especially hot flashes, are a common feature of menopause.
 Not everyone experiences them, and they can affect people differently.